nginx/agent/site/content/about.md

 ### NGINX Plus

 For NGINX Agent to work properly with an NGINX Plus instance, the API needs to be configured in that instance's nginx.conf.
-See [Instance Metrics Overview](https://docs.nginx.com/nginx-management-suite/nim/about/overview-metrics/) for more details.
+View the [Instance Metrics Overview](https://docs.nginx.com/nginx-management-suite/nim/about/overview-metrics/) topic for more details.
 Once NGINX Plus is configured with the `/api/` endpoint, the Agent will automatically use it on startup.

-## Event Notifications
+## Event notifications

 NGINX Agent allows a gRPC connected control system to register a listener for a specific event.
 The control mechanism is then invoked when NGINX Agent sends an associated system signal.
 The source of a notification can be either the NGINX instance or NGINX Agent itself.
 Here's a list of currently supported events: